 Our research and development activities primarily consist of engineering and research programs associated with our products under development and improvements to our existing products.
-Research and development expenses include payroll and personnel-related costs for our research and development employees, including expenses related to stock-based compensation, for employees engaged in research and development, consulting services, clinical trial expenses, regulatory expenses, prototyping, testing, laboratory supplies, and an allocation of facility overhead costs.
-Our clinical trial expenses include costs associated with clinical trial design, clinical trial site development and study costs, data management costs, related travel expenses, the cost of products used for clinical activities, and internal and external costs associated with our regulatory compliance.
+Research and development expenses include payroll and personnel-related costs for our research and development employees, including expenses related to stock-based compensation, for employees engaged in research and development, consulting services, clinical trial expenses, prototyping, testing, laboratory supplies, and an allocation of facility overhead costs.
+Our clinical trial expenses include costs associated with clinical trial design, clinical trial site development and study costs, data management costs, related travel expenses, and the cost of products used for clinical activities.
 We expense research and development costs as they are incurred.
 We expect our research and development expenses, including related stock-based compensation expense, to increase in absolute dollars as we hire additional personnel to develop new product offerings and product enhancements.